drumrollhq/E.A.K./README.md

 Most of the code is in `app/scripts/game`. `app/scripts` contains a few utilities and `Init`, the module that starts up the Game. `app/scripts/WebWorker` provides a layer of abstraction over Web Workers (worker modules are in `app/workers`). `app/game/dom/mapper` is a utility that carefully maps elements in the dom to be fed into the physics engine.

 EAK has basic support for internationalisation.
 Files in `app/l10n-templates` are handlebars templates, that are merged with the contents of `app/l10n-content` to provide translated files.
 To create a new translation, just copy an existsing directory in `app/l10n-content` and start hacking! :)

+The l10n stuff doesn't support Brunch's watch functionality yet, but I'm working on it.

 ## Mediator Events
 - `frame:process` - this is triggered either 60 or 30 times a second.
 Any non-render tasks to be run every frame (e.g. physics)